Apollo Flown Covers |

 Annex A: Apollo 12 Flown (on Apollo 15) covers sold at auction or identified in private or museum collections Annex B: Apollo 13 Flown covers sold at auction or identified in private or museum collections Annex C: Apollo 14 Flown covers sold at auction or identified in private or museum collections Annex D: Apollo 16 Flown covers sold at auction or identified in private or museum collections | ||

-Legal Disclaimer: While every effort is made to ensure that the content of this website is accurate, the website is provided “as is” and I make no representations or warranties in relation to the accuracy or completeness of the information found on it.
+Legal Disclaimer: While every effort is made to ensure that the content of this website is accurate, the website is provided as is and I make no representations or warranties in relation to the accuracy or completeness of the information found on it.
 Nothing on this website should be taken to constitute professional advice or a formal recommendation and the author excludes all representations and warranties relating to the content and use of this site.
 In no event shall the author be liable for any incidental, indirect, consequential or special damages of any kind, or any damages whatsoever, including, without limitation, those resulting from loss of profit, goodwill, income, or anticipated savings, whether or not advised of the possibility of such damage, arising out of or in connection with the use of this website or any linked websites. | ||